 The law touches up different aspects of everyday life, such as education, employment, transportation, and also extends to electronic and information technology, which brings websites under its purview.
 Know more here.

-Difference Between WCAG, Section 508 and ADA
+What is the Difference Between WCAG, Section 508 and ADA?

 The key difference between WCAG, Section 508, and ADA lies in how they prioritize different aspects of web operations vis-à-vis compliance toward a more accessible digital space.
 In some cases, the WCAG has more stringent standards, in some others, it could be Section 508 or the ADA.

 Here are some broad differences that set them apart:

 - WCAG is a set of formal guidelines for developing accessible digital content.
 The primary focus of these guidelines is on HTML accessibility.
 Although the outlook of these guidelines is nearly identical to the standards set forth in Section 508, WCAG represents a universal approach towards inclusiveness and a higher degree of access.

 - The purview of Section 508 revolves around incorporating digital accessibility in government websites, online activities, or information and communication technology in any form so that uniform access can be granted to all federal employees and the general public, irrespective of their physical bearing.

 - The ADA focuses on ensuring the same level of access to the disabled as their able-bodied counterparts, and to that effect, it has guidelines in place for state governments, local governments, non-profit organizations, businesses, ICT, digital media and websites.